Etta James: 1982–1998: Continued performances and return to recording

+2001–2011: Later years and legacy

 In 2001, she was inducted into the Blues Hall of Fame and the Rockabilly Hall of Fame, the latter for her contributions to the developments of both rock and roll and rockabilly.
 In 2003, she received a Grammy Lifetime Achievement Award.
 On her 2004 release, Blue Gardenia, she returned to a jazz style.
 Her final album for Private Music, Let's Roll, released in 2005, won the Grammy Award for Best Contemporary Blues Album.

 In 2004, Rolling Stone magazine ranked her number 62 on its list of the 100 Greatest Artists of All Time.

 James performed at the top jazz festivals in the world, such as the Montreux Jazz Festival in 1977, 1989, 1990 and 1993.
 She performed nine times at the legendary Monterey Jazz Festival and five times at the San Francisco Jazz Festival.
 She performed at the Playboy Jazz Festival in 1990, 1997, 2004, and 2007.
 She performed six times at the North Sea Jazz Festival, in 1978, 1982, 1989, 1990, 1991 and 1993.
-She performed at the New Orleans Jazz & Heritage Festival in 2006 and 2009 (prior 2012 credit - after date of death).
+She performed at the New Orleans Jazz & Heritage Festival in 2006 and 2009.
 She also often performed at free summer arts festivals throughout the United States.

-In 2008, James was portrayed by Beyoncé Knowles in the film Cadillac Records, a fictional account of Chess Records, James's label for 18 years, about how label founder and producer Leonard Chess helped the careers of James and others.
-The film included "At Last," performed by Beyonce.
-James would go on to publicly criticize Beyonce, who was invited to perform the song at Barack Obama's inaugural ball, but later added that her critical remarks were meant to be received as a joke and stemmed from personal hurt over not having been invited to the sing the song herself for the Obama inauguration.
+In 2008, James was portrayed by singer Beyoncé in the film Cadillac Records, a fictional account of Chess Records, James's label for 18 years, about how label founder and producer Leonard Chess helped the careers of James and others.
+The film included "At Last," performed by Beyoncé.
+Beyoncé was invited to perform the song at Barack Obama's inaugural ball.
+In the following weeks James publicly complained that Beyoncé was “singing my song,” but later added that her critical remarks were meant to be received as a joke and stemmed from personal hurt over not having been invited to the sing the song herself for the Obama inauguration.
 It was later reported that Alzheimer's disease and "drug-induced dementia" had contributed to her negative comments about Knowles.

 In April 2009, at the age of 71, James made her final television appearance, performing "At Last" on the program Dancing with the Stars.
 In May 2009, she received the Soul/Blues Female Artist of the Year award from the Blues Foundation, the ninth time she won that award.
 She carried on touring but by 2010 had to cancel concert dates because of her gradually failing health; by this time she was suffering from dementia and leukemia.
-In November 2011, James released her final album, The Dreamer, which was critically acclaimed upon its release.
-She announced that this would be her final album.
+In November 2011, James released her final album, The Dreamer, to critical acclaim.
+She announced her retirement at the time of its release.

-James' enduring relevance was affirmed in 2011 when the late Swedish DJ Avicii achieved substantial chart success with the song "Levels", which samples her 1962 song "Something's Got a Hold on Me".
+James' enduring relevance was affirmed in 2011 when the Swedish DJ Avicii achieved substantial chart success with the song "Levels", which samples her 1962 song "Something's Got a Hold on Me".
 The same sample was used by the east coast rapper Flo Rida in his 2011 hit single "Good Feeling".
 Both artists issued statements of condolence upon James's death.
 James' original classic music again charted after these 21st-century re-interpretations.